Fidanrlee/Car-listing/README.md

 Command line arguments

-On the command line use "Search", "Create", "Size".
+On the command line use "Delete","List", "Search", "Create", "Size".

+"Delete"-Write name of a car model right after "Delete" in the commaad line.
+"List"- List of Car Models will be shown.
-"Search"-Write name of a car model right after "Search" "Create"-New car will be added to the list.
+"Search"-Write name of a car model right after "Search" in the commaad line.
+"Create"-New car will be added to the list.
 "Size"-Returns size of the list;

 New features will be added.